HugoJourdan/Color-Flow/README.md

 _________________
 # GLYPH COLOR 🆚 LAYER COLOR

-Glyphs and glyph layers can be marked with color labels.
-Control-click or right-click a glyph to apply one of the twelve predefined colors.
+In Glyphs App, color labels can be defined on two levels: Glyph and Layer, and applied in one of twelve predefined colors.
+Set Glyph Color can be accessed by control-click or right-click on a glyph.
+Set Layer Color can be accessed by right-click on a glyph and holding the Option key.

-Hold down the Option key to define or clear the color label of the current layer.
-The glyph color spans across the entire glyph cell.
+Glyph Color spans across the entire glyph cell.
-The layer color is drawn on the right half of the cell if a glyph color is set or across the entire cell with a cut-out in the top left if no glyph color is set.
+Layer Color is drawn on the right half of the cell if a Glyph Color is set, or across the entire cell with a cut-out in the top left if no glyph color is set.

 | Glyph Color | Layer Color | Glyph+Layer Color |